How do we work?

 33%

-Our local partners also provide training and mentorship for our students.
-For example, Charte.ge offers training sessions in media literacy, financial literacy and online education, as well as constant technical-educational support, free access to educational resources and platforms of our partners.
+We also host an educational community via Whatsapp where students can access useful resources, learning materials, and opportunities such as internships and jobs.
+Our local partners complement this by providing training and mentorship.
+For example, Charte.ge offers sessions in media literacy, financial literacy, and online education, along with ongoing technical-educational support and free access to partner learning platforms.
 Find out more about what we do to support our students.